 Alongside, I was searching for my passion while working my day job, but I didn’t have it figured out

-Overall, I felt so desperate to get the f@#k out.
+Overall, I felt so desperate to get out.
 I even spent over two years researching on a business that I wanted to pursue, but unfortunately, this didn’t work out.
 Maybe I’ll leave this story for another time.

 Again, I always knew that corporate life wasn’t my thing, so switching jobs wasn’t a solution either.

 To improve my situation, l decided to accelerate my savings and earnings, so that I could build a bigger cushion to leave sooner and figure things out.

 As a result of my seriousness, I started googling about wealth and happiness almost a year ago.